eleanor-collier/syncfmri-processing-pipeline/README.md

 # FSL-rest-pipeline-BIDS
 FSL pipeline to preprocess fMRI rest period data and extract ROI time courses.
 Works with BIDS format data.
 Scripts are written in bash.
-Includes job scripts to run batches of subjects on Dartmouth's Discovery Cluster. *Follow steps below carefully.*
+Includes job scripts to run batches of subjects on Dartmouth's Discovery Cluster.
+For details on how to used Discovery, see here: http://www.dartmouth-socialneurolab.com/the-cluster
+*Follow steps below carefully.*

 BEFORE BEGINNING PIPELINE
 1. Copy this repository to your project's scripts folder on Discovery